Francuar/SHIBA/README.md

 # SHIBA
-Shiba and the new currency that will revolutionize the future
+Shiba and the new cryptocurrency that will revolutionize the future